Code-Institute-Submissions/MS2-9/README.md

 4. As soon as the first card is clicked the moves counter and timer begin until all the matching pairs are found or the restart button is clicked.

-5. When all the pairs of cards have been matched a victory popup modal appears with a congratulaing message and displays the time it took for the player to finish and how many moves they made and a button to click if the player chooses to play again.
+5. When all the pairs of cards have been matched a victory popup modal appears with a congratulating message and displays the time it took for the player to finish and how many moves they made and a button to click if the player chooses to play again.
 The popup appears under the card deck instead of on top because then the user can enjoy looking at all the images when they have finished.